Blushiva/Driver-s-Education-Study-Guide-Behind-the-Wheel/Lesson 3/README.md

 - You should be stopping behind your lines/stop sign/crosswalk and waiting for 3 seconds and LOOKING FOR HAZARDS.
 - You should be using the correct lane for taking right turns.
 - You should not be cutting lanes on your left turns.
-- You should be able to make a safe lane change using SMOG.
+- You should be able to make a safe lane change using SMOG at different speeds.
 - You Should understand Blind spots.
 - You should not be asking to go over parking, that is your responsibility after lesson 1.
 (Unless we could not cover parking in the previous 2 lessons)
 - Understand Parallel Parking/Hill Parking/90 Degree Back-in and be good at it.
 That means practice!